Cathedral of Our Lady of Lourdes (Spokane, Washington)

-The Cathedral of Our Lady of Lourdes is a Catholic cathedral in Spokane, Washington, United States.
+The Cathedral of Our Lady of Lourdes is a Catholic cathedral in Spokane, Washington, in the United States.
 It is the seat of the Diocese of Spokane.
-It is listed on the National Register of Historic Places as a contributing property to the Riverside Avenue Historic District, and its adjacent rectory building is listed as a secondary contributing property to the district.

 History

-Our Lady of Lourdes Parish can trace its beginnings to the first Mass celebrated in Spokane.
-The Rev. Joseph Cataldo, SJ celebrated the Mass in August 1881 in a converted carpenter's shop that he named St. Joseph.
-Five years later a brick church was constructed and named Our Lady of Lourdes.
+The Cathedral of Our Lady of Lourdes can trace its beginnings in 1881 to the first mass in Spokane.
+It was celebrated by Joseph Cataldo, a Jesuit priest. in a converted carpenter's shop that he named St. Joseph Church.
+Five years later, the parish constructed a brick church and named it Our Lady of Lourdes.
 The Sisters of the Holy Names opened a parish school.

-The cornerstone for the present church building was laid in 1903.
-A new school building was completed three years later.
+The parish laid the cornerstone for the present church building in 1903.
+A new school building was completed in 1906.
 On December 17, 1913, St. Pius X established the Diocese of Spokane and Our Lady of Lourdes was named the diocesan cathedral.